lizstangle/Breakout/README.md

+This is a rudimentary Breakout game.
+It was built utilizing starter code used in Pygame Lab (details below).

+The current skateboard version contains a paddle and a ball that, when they collide with one another causes the ball to bounce, reversing direction.

+Everytime the ball and paddle collide creates a point.

+When the ball and paddle do not collide the ball resets from the top of the screen.

+Future versions will include bricks and ball tracking.

 # Pygame Lab

-This is the starter code used in the [Intensive 1 Pygame Lab](https://docs.google.com/presentation/d/18rlJz5q78frWXSEdH5cXDFJAdL1CZTz02tm3hleWIz4/edit?usp=sharing).

 ## Install Pygame

-You can install Pygame with the command:
+I installed Pygame with the command:

 ```
 pip3 install pygame